mzeefilexy/shinyTour/README.md

 # shinyTour

-Create guided tour of inputs and groups of a Shiny app.
+Create a guided tour of inputs and groups of a Shiny app.

 Inside a defined group in `ui.r`, every input label will be registered in a database.
 These entries could be described in edition mode.
 You can write knitr chunk in edit mode, so, there is no limit on what can be displayed in the draggable help boxes.